webcatalog/webcatalog-legacy/README.md

 ## Usage
 Creating a native desktop app for [duckduckgo.com](https://duckduckgo.com):

-### WebCatalog (GUI)
+### Appifier (GUI)
-Download and install WebCatalog from its official website: https://webcatalog.io.
-Open WebCatalog, then search for DuckDuckGo.
-Finally, click "Install" and wait for a while.
+Download and install Appifier from its official website: https://quang.im/appifier.
+Fill in the name and the URL.
+Finally, click "Create" and wait for a while.
 Done!
 Magic.

 ### Command Line
 Install: `npm install appifier -g` or `yarn global add appifier`